Non-Koi-Related Rants / Blog

 I have worked with many people who have Aquascape ponds to help them achieve proper water quality and clarity, and a safe, clean, and beautiful water feature.
 I basically redesign them to be suitable and healthy environments for fish, and/or to simply have better looking water that is not pea soup green or filled with nasty muck, debris, and fish pathogens.

-Aquascape ponds may look good for the first year or two to the untrained eye, but as they mature they become complete disasters.
+These types of ponds may look good for the first year or two to the untrained eye, but as they mature they become complete disasters.
 The water will be dirty and murky from poor filtration and/or they become so green with planktonic algae you can’t even see any fish in them most of the time!
-That’s ok though because Aquascape with gladly sell you a maintenance contract for doing the frequent cleanouts they require.
-But if the pond was truly designed properly none of that would be required and there would be far less maintenance needed.
-Currently the Aquascape design as it stands is not a far cry from an open air septic system…Yuck!
+That’s ok though because these same places with gladly sell you a maintenance contract for doing the frequent cleanouts they require, and/or a whole gamete of "snake oils" sold as bandaids to fix their design problems.
+If the pond was truly designed properly none of that would be required and there would be far less maintenance needed.
+Currently these types of designs as they stand are not a far cry from an open air septic system…Yuck!

 Focus is on contractors/landscapers – not homeowners

-Aquascape’s primary focus is on contractors that build and install their ponds and Wittstock teaches them ONLY how to build the ponds.
+Aquascape’s primary focus is on contractors that build and install their ponds and teaches them ONLY how to build the ponds.
 It’s mostly landscaping techniques they are taught.
-The contractors are never taught about proper water quality or clarity, and how to achieve it.
+The contractors are never taught about proper water quality or clarity, and how to achieve it scientifically and biologically.

 What little is taught to them regarding biology or water chemistry is completely incorrect as well.
 These contractors are taught to tell their customers that these water features are self-maintaining and will achieve their own balance in time.
 They really like to throw around the terms “balance” and “natural” in their sales pitches.
 They either imply or directly tell the customer that their ponds are balanced systems that take care of themselves.
 If you believe this one, then I have some swampland in Florida to sell you!